HUNI Bylaws Historic Urban Neighborhoods of Indianapolis

 - Each NAM shall select a representative to serve

-- Each NAM shall be responsible for promptly filling any vacancy which occurs in its position.
+- Each NAM shall be responsible for promptly filling any vacancy which occurs in its HUNI Rep position.

 - NAM membership fees shall be established by the Board of Directors.
-In the absence of action by the Board, annual NAM membership fees shall be $15.00 payable to HUNI by the end of the day of each year’s annual meeting or mailed in by March 31st.
+In the absence of action by the Board, annual NAM membership fees shall be $15.00 payable to Indiana Landmarks with HUNI indicated on the memo line by the end of the day of each year’s annual meeting or mailed in to Indiana Landmarks by March 31st.
 Membership fees must be paid in full by March 31st in order for NAMs to remain in good standing.

 - Individual Members